 - The Honors at Entrance scholarship is for first-time freshmen who have been admitted to CSUN’s general education honors program.

-- The Matador Scholarship is for incoming and continuing students who have demonstrated academic excellence and financial need.
+- The Matador Scholarship program is for incoming and continuing students who have demonstrated academic excellence and financial need.

 For more information about how to apply for any of these scholarships, check the eligibility criteria.